techbrainwave/Game-Simulations/Readme.md

 ### Run

-1. Open a Python console (Python version 3.7 or later) and navigate to the directory containing the file "anothergame.py".
+1. Open a Python console (Python version 3.7 or later) and navigate to the directory containing the file `anothergame.py`.
-2. Run the command >python anothergame.py
+2. Run the command `python anothergame.py`
 3. Results will be displayed and the histogram will be downloaded as image in the same directory.